 In This Section

 The work our members do is sacred and exhilarating.
 It is also difficult, stressful, and, in some cases, solitary.
-One of NATA's highest priorities is providing our members with emotional and practical support we all need as we navigate the oys and joys of serving our communities as synagogue executives.
+One of NATA's highest priorities is providing members with a supportive network as you navigate the oys and joys of serving your community as a synagogue executive.

-This support is offered in a variety of ways by people who have been where you are and are willing to share their experiences to help you along your path.
+Become a member today to tap into the vast network of people who have been where you are and are willing to share their experiences to help you along your path.

 NATA membership carries with it access to of support, professional development, and career advancement opportunities.
 The purpose of the Onboarding Coach Program is to help new members connect as quickly as possible so that they may take full advantage of all that NATA has to offer.